 5.1.3.2 Class II, Division 2.
-A Class II, Division 2 location is a location
+A Class II, Division 2 location is a location:

-- In which combustible dust due to abnormal operations may be present in the air in quantities sufficient to produce explosive or ignitible mixtures; or - (2) Where combustible dust accumulations are present but are normally insufficient to interfere with the normal operation of electrical equipment or other apparatus, but could as a result of infrequent malfunctioning of handling or processing equipment become suspended in the air; or - (3) In which combustible dust accumulations on, in, or in the vicinity of the electrical equipment could be sufficient to interfere with the safe dissipation of heat from electrical equipment, or could be ignitible by abnormal operation or failure of electrical equipment.
+- (1) In which combustible dust due to abnormal operations may be present in the air in quantities sufficient to produce explosive or ignitible mixtures; or - (2) Where combustible dust accumulations are present but are normally insufficient to interfere with the normal operation of electrical equipment or other apparatus, but

+- could as a result of infrequent malfunctioning of handling or processing equipment become suspended in the air; or - In which combustible dust accumulations on, in, or in the vicinity of the electrical equipment could be sufficient to interfere with the safe dissipation of heat from electrical equipment, or could be ignitible by abnormal operation or failure of electrical equipment.
-- 5.1.4 The intent of Article 500 of NFPA 70 is to prevent the use of electrical equipment and systems in hazardous (classified) locations that would ignite a combustible dust in either a cloud or layer. - 5.1.5 A combustible dust zone hazardous (classified) location is further subdivided into either Zone 20, Zone 21, or Zone 22, in which combustible dust is or might be present in the air or in layers, in quantities sufficient to produce explosive or ignitible mixtures.

-- 5.1.5.1 Zone 20.
-A Zone 20 location is a location in which: - Ignitible concentrations of combustible dust or ignitible fibers/flyings are present continuously. - (2) Ignitible concentrations of combustible dust or ignitible fibers/flyings are present for long periods of time.
-[70:506.5(B) (1)]

-5.1.5.2 Zone 21.
-A Zone 21 location is a location:

-- In which ignitible concentrations of combustible dust or ignitible fibers/flyings are likely to exist occasionally under normal operating conditions; or - (2) In which ignitible concentrations of combustible dust or ignitible fibers/flyings may exist frequently because of repair or maintenance operations or because of leakage; - (3) In which equipment is operated or processes are carried on, of such a nature that equipment breakdown or faulty operations could result in the release of ignitible concentrations of combustible dust or ignitible fibers/flyings and also cause simultaneous failure of electrical equipment in a mode to cause the electrical equipment to become a source of ignition; or - (4) That is adjacent to a Zone 20 location from which ignitible concentrations of dust or ignitible fibers/flyings could be communicated, unless communication is prevented by adequate positive pressure ventilation from a source of clean air and effective safeguards against ventilation failure are provided.
+- 5.1.4 The intent of Article 500 of NFPA 70 is to prevent the use of electrical equipment and systems in hazardous (classified) locations that would ignite a combustible dust in either a cloud or layer. - 5.1.5 A combustible dust zone hazardous (classified) location is further subdivided into either Zone 20, Zone 21, or Zone 22, in which combustible dust is or might be present in the air or in layers, in quantities sufficient to produce explosive or ignitible mixtures. - 5.1.5.1 Zone 20.
+A Zone 20 location is a location where one of the following may apply: - Ignitible concentrations of combustible dust, combustible fibers/flyings, or ignitible fibers/flyings are present continuously or for long periods of time. - Group IIIC combustible dusts are present in hazardous quantities continuously for long periods of time.
+[70:506.5(B)(1)] - \Delta 5.1.5.2 Zone 21.
+A Zone 21 location is a location where one of the following apply: - Ignitible concentrations of combustible dust, combustible fibers/flyings, or ignitible fibers/flyings are likely to exist occasionally under normal operating conditions. - Ignitible concentrations of combustible dust, combustible fibers/flyings, or ignitible fibers/flyings might exist frequently because of repair or maintenance operations or because of leakage. - Equipment is operated or processes are carried on of such a nature that equipment breakdown or faulty operations could result in the release of ignitible concentrations of combustible dust, combustible fibers/flyings, or ignitible fibers/flyings and also cause simultaneous failure of electrical equipment in a mode to cause the electrical equipment to become a source of ignition. - The location is adjacent to a Zone 20 location from which ignitible concentrations of combustible dust, combustible fibers/flyings, or ignitible fibers/flyings could be communicated. - Group IIIC combustible dusts are present in hazardous quantities occasionally, under normal or abnormal operating conditions, or frequently because of repair or maintenance operations or because of leakage.